prdpx7/prdpx7.github.io/_posts/2018-07-17-the-one-cool-thing-about-nautilus.md

 > Nautilus is the default file manager in Ubuntu [Gnome](https://help.ubuntu.com/community/DefaultFileManager).

 Now they just call it `Gnome Files` but still use `nautilus` name in settings and config files [etc](https://wiki.archlinux.org/index.php/GNOME/Files).<br/>
-Forget about this naming debate or which desktop enviroment is better?<br/>
+Forget about this naming debate or which desktop environment is better?<br/>
 (it's gnome btw but nvm).

 ## Nautilus Script